-Please note: If you document the declaration of consent in writing and record personal characteristics (name, address, etc.) for this purpose, data protection law applies with regard to the collection of these data (see question 7).
+Please note: If you document the declaration of consent in writing and record personal characteristics (name, address, etc.) for this purpose, data protection law applies regarding the collection of these data (see question 7).

-9. What should be kept in mind when using survey platforms and other online tools (e.g. SoSciSurvey, Prolific and similar systems)?
+9. What should be considered when using survey platforms and other online tools (e.g., SoSciSurvey, Prolific and similar systems)?

-If you use such online tools, you should especially specify whether it is possible for the researchers at the University of Mannheim and/or the operators of the tool/platform to assign the survey data to individual persons.
-This should also be explained to the potential participants in the information document.
-If it is not possible for the researchers to assign survey data to individual participants and the platform operators are not allowed/able to provide any information about this, the data available to the researchers is anonymous.
-For their data protection claims, the test subjects can then be referred to the information provided by the platform.
+If you use online tools for your research purposes, you should especially explain whether it is possible for you as researcher of the University of Mannheim and/or the operator of the tool/platform to assign the survey data to individual persons.
+This should also be explained to the test subjects in the information leaflet.
+If it is not possible for you to assign survey data to individual participants and the platform operator is not allowed/able to provide any information about this to you, you will be using anonymous data.
+For their data protection claims, the test subjects can then be referred to the information provided by the platform operator.

-If address data (e-mail addresses, postal addresses) is collected for the purpose of processing a reimbursement: Can these be assigned to the survey data (and thus to individual test subjects) or are they stored separately?
+If address data (e-mail addresses, postal addresses) are collected for the purpose of processing an expense allowance: Can these data be assigned to the survey data (and thus to individual test persons) or are they stored separately?